-Leadership & ManagementEditing Portfolio / By Deborah Milstein All articles published by MIT Sloan Management Review online.
+Leadership & ManagementEditing Portfolio / By Deborah Milstein All articles published by MIT Sloan Management Review online and in print.
+Diet, Exercise, and Logging Off?
+Rethinking Employee WellnessCompanies’ approach to employee health should take into account the effects of social media use on workers’ well-being.
+Building the Cognitive Budget for Your Most Effective MindCognitive budgeting can help employees at all levels be more intentional about where they direct their mental energy.
+Cracking the Culture Code for Successful Digital TransformationLeaders can successfully execute a digital transformation by achieving cultural balance between continuity and change.
 Boomerang CEOs: What Happens When the CEO Comes Back?A comparative investigation of boomerang and non-boomerang CEOs reveals some nonobvious insights and critical implications for leaders.
 What Employees Need to Hear From Leaders in Times of CrisisDuring a crisis, employees need frequent, honest communication from organizational and team leaders.
 How to Reduce the Risk of Colliding Change InitiativesNew research points to consistency as a pivotal success factor when companies launch concurrent change initiatives.
 The Two Roles Leaders Must Play in a CrisisDisaster managers must be sufficiently flexible to meet stakeholder expectations, depending on the situation.
 Leading in Government Demands the Stewardship of Public TrustMaintaining public trust — a critical leadership responsibility — can be daunting when trust has suffered grievous harm.
 Do Founder CEOs Tune Out Their Teams?New research explores whether founder CEOs incorporate or ignore advice from their leadership teams.